kaythaney/meta-program-planning/README.md

-# meta-program-planning
+# Getting Started with (Meta)Program Planning
 This repository contains resources for programs and organizations think more strategically about program design, participatory engagement and sustainability.